Surface-Enhanced Raman Spectroscopy (SERS) Substrates

 Features

-• Gold-Coated Textured Fused Quartz Substrate for Surface-Enhanced Raman Spectroscopy (SERS)
+• Gold-Coated Textured Fused Quartz Substrates for Surface-Enhanced Raman Spectroscopy (SERS)

 • Single-Use Substrates with 6 Month Lifetime Outside of Vacuum